-Planning Act Application S. 28 Permit Application Pre-consultation Integrated pre-consultation with the Planning Approval Authority Pre-consultation with the applicant Application circulation/submission Consultation with NPCA staff prior to municipality deeming applications complete.
-Complete circulation of the planning application, including the necessary technical reports and plans by the municipality to the NPCA well in advance of the review deadline set by the municipality.
-Consultation with NPCA staff before deeming an application complete is a best practice when the NPCA will be reviewing technical studies and/or plans in support of an application submission.
-Complete submission of the S. 28 application, including the necessary technical reports.
-Quality of submission ding submission of all components, lested during pre-consultation.
+Planning Act Application S. 28 Permit Application

+Pre-consultation Integrated pre-consultation Pre-consultation with the

+with the Planning Approval applicant

+Authority

+Application Consultation with NPCA staff Complete submission of the S.

+circulation/submission prior to municipality deeming 28 application, including the

+applications complete. necessary technical reports.

+Complete circulation of the

+planning application, including

+the necessary technical

+reports and plans by the

+municipality to the NPCA well

+in advance of the review

+deadline set by the

+municipality.

+Consultation with NPCA staff

+before deeming an application

+complete is a best practice

+when the NPCA will be

+reviewing technical studies

+and/or plans in support of an

+application submission.

+Quality of submission

+such as technical studies, requ ested during pre-consultation.